oakes/SolidOak/README.md

 ### Windows is not supported

-To support Windows, we need to get rgtk and neovim-rs to build for it.
-Additionally, we need to find a replacement for `fork()` and other Posix-specific functions being used to run Neovim in a separate process.
+To support Windows, we would need to get rgtk and neovim-rs to build for it.
+Additionally, we would need to find a replacement for all the Posix-specific functions being used in `src/ffi.rs`.

 ## Licensing